-Knoxville or Sevierville (shopping with more options and various activities)
+Knoxville or Sevierville (shopping)

-• A C-N van is scheduled for these trips - usually once a semester.
-Sign up is required to reserve a seat in the van for these activities.
+A C-N van is scheduled for these trips - usually once a semester.
+Signing up is required to reserve a seat in the van for these activities.

-Knoxville Airport
+Knoxville Airport (McGhee Tyson)

 Public transportation such as buses and trains are common only in large cities in the USA.
 Jefferson City does not have any of these services.
 C-N, through Global Education, works to provide transportation for you to the airport according to the following guidelines and transportation policy.